cyrilletuzi/angular-async-local-storage/README.md

 Now you just have to inject the service where you need it :

 ```
-import { AsyncLocalStorage } from 'angular2-async-local-storage';
+import { AsyncLocalStorage } from 'angular-async-local-storage';

 @Injectable()
 export class YourService {